 What to expect when you volunteer with Common Ground Relief…

-When you arrive at Common Ground Relief, 1800 Deslonde Street in the Lower Ninth Ward, you will be met by a coordinator who will check you in and and show you where you will be sleeping.
-New volunteers will be given an orientation which includes a history of the organization and general health and safety information.
+When you arrive at Common Ground Relief, 1800 Deslonde Street in the Lower Ninth Ward, you will be met by a coordinator who will check you in and and show you the volunteer housing.
+New volunteers will be given an orientation, which includes a history of the organization and general health and safety information.

 Physical and sexual violence will not be tolerated.
 Remember that “maybe”, “I don’t know” and silence mean NO as it pertains to a sexual act.
 Consent is saying “yes”.
 Report any action that you feel uncomfortable about to the Executive Director immediately.

 Where will I be staying?

 Common Ground Relief provides communal housing for all volunteers with central air conditioning and heat.
 We provide bedding and towels.
 We do not offer camping options.

 Shared bathrooms with hot showers are available on-site as are a washer and dryer (detergent provided).

 Common Ground Relief provides 3 meals per day.
 Volunteers make their own breakfast and lunch.
 Everyone helps in the preparation of the evening communal meal.
 We do provide a daily vegetarian option as needed.
 Please notify staff of any food allergies that you may have.